JetBrains/intellij-sdk-docs/basics/architectural_overview/virtual_file.md

 ## Where does it come from?

-The VFS is built incrementally by scanning the file system up and down starting from the project root.
+The VFS is built incrementally by scanning the file system up and down, starting from the project root.
-New files appearing in the file system are detected by VFS _refreshes_.
+VFS _refreshes_ detect new files appearing in the file system.
-A refresh operation can be initiated programmatically using `VirtualFileManager.getInstance().refresh()` or `VirtualFile.refresh()`.
+A refresh operation can be initiated programmatically using `VirtualFileManager.syncRefresh()`/`asyncRefresh()` or `VirtualFile.refresh()`.
-VFS refreshes are also triggered whenever file system watchers receive file system change notifications (available on the Windows and macOS operating systems).
+VFS refreshes are also triggered whenever file system watchers receive file system change notifications.

 Invoking a VFS refresh might be necessary for accessing a file that has just been created by an external tool through the IntelliJ Platform APIs.